Asteroid and Comet Space Probes

 The mission was launched in November, 2014, on a H-IIA rocket.

-The target for the Hayabusa 2 mission is the asteroid known as 162173 Ryugu.
+The target for the Hayabusa 2 mission was the asteroid known as 162173 Ryugu.

-The spacecraft is planned to arrive at the asteroid in 2018, with the samples returning to Earth in 2020.
+The spacecraft arrived at the asteroid in 2018, with the samples returning safely to Earth in 2020.

 OSIRIS-REx is an American mission to orbit an asteroid, collect samples from the asteroids surface, and return the samples to Earth for study.